Functionally graded material: Applications

 There are many areas of application for FGM.
 The concept is to make a composite material by varying the microstructure from one material to another material with a specific gradient.
 This enables the material to have the best of both materials.
 If it is for thermal, or corrosive resistance or malleability and toughness both strengths of the material may be used to avoid corrosion, fatigue, fracture and stress corrosion cracking.

-The transition between the two materials can usually be approximated by means of a power series.
+There is a myriad of possible applications and industries interested in FGMs.
+They span from defense, looking at protective armor, to biomedical, investigating implants, to optoelectronics and energy.

 The aircraft and aerospace industry and the computer circuit industry are very interested in the possibility of materials that can withstand very high thermal gradients.
 This is normally achieved by using a ceramic layer connected with a metallic layer.

 The Air Vehicles Directorate has conducted a Quasi-static bending test results of functionally graded titanium/titanium boride test specimens which can be seen below.
 The test correlated to the finite element analysis (FEA) using a quadrilateral mesh with each element having its own structural and thermal properties.

 Advanced Materials and Processes Strategic Research Programme (AMPSRA) have done analysis on producing a thermal barrier coating using Zr02 and NiCoCrAlY.
 Their results have proved successful but no results of the analytical model are published.